Students and early career

 - Facts and myths: Employment of newly graduated and early career nurses and midwives - information sheet, by National Early Career Nurse and Midwife Roundtable Working Group, 2014, Australian Nursing and Midwifery Federation (ANMF)

-- The effectiveness of orientation programs on professional competence and organisational commitment of newly graduated nurses in specialised health care: a systematic review protocol, by K Lindfors, 2014, JBI Database of Systematic review and implementation reports
+- The effectiveness of orientation programs on professional competence and organisational commitment of newly graduated nurses in specialised health care: a systematic review protocol, by K. Lindfors, 2014, JBI Database of Systematic review and implementation reports

 - Early career registered nurses: How and why do they stay?
 Exploring their disorienting dilemmas, by JA.
 Douglas, 2019, University of Wollongong